AWS FPGA Hardware Development Kit (HDK)#

 See cl_mem_perf for more information

-CL_TEMPLATE is targeted to help customers create a new CL example.
+CL_TEMPLATE is targeted to help customers create a new CustomLogic example.
 Users can update the design, verification, and build flow to meet their needs without having to tear down a separate example.
 We recommend going through other CL examples before creating a new CL.

 All of the design files and tests can be compiled, simulated, built, and deployed on hardware (without any modifications).
 Users can add/update design files, add new verification tests, and add new build directives to meet their needs.